UXWizz

 1. Create a new server running UXWizz

-If you don't already have a DigitalOcean account, you can create one here (referral link, you get $200 free credits on sign-up).
+If you don't already have a DigitalOcean account, you can (referral link, you get $200 free credits on sign-up).

 2) Choose your preferred server location Normally this should be close to you, or close to where the majority of the tracked users are.
 A central location such as Amsterdam could also be good.